 Set the number of bytes that are occupied by a pointer.
 This is in most cases 2 or 4.
 If you set it to zero, the size of a pointer on the host system will be used.
-This is also the default.
+This is also the default unless overridden by CBC_DEFAULT_PTR_SIZE at compile time.